Nondiscrimination & Accessibility

 (254) 750-5693

-Title IV Civil Rights
+Title VI Civil Rights

 Title VI of the Civil Rights Act of 1964 prohibits discrimination on the basis of race, color, or national origin in any program or activity receiving federal financial assistance.
-Several other federal legal authorities supplement Title VI by extending protections based on age, sex, and disability.
+Several other federal legal authorities supplement Title VI by extending protections based on age, sex, religion, and disability.
 In addition, the Civil Rights Restoration Act of 1987 (Public Law 100-259) clarified Title VI enforcement by mandating that Title VI requirements apply to all programs and activities of federal-aid recipients regardless of whether any particular program or activity involves federal funds.
 Taken together, these laws require recipients and subrecipients of federal funds to ensure all programs and services are delivered to the public without discrimination.

 Title VI Coordinators